 If you go through this list you notice that there are two main classes of methods.
-There are 11 methods that begin with the word get and four methods that begin with the word set.
+There are 11 methods that begin with the word get and four methods that begin with the word set, along with a variety of other methods.
 The get methods allow us to ask the Actor for information about it.
 The set methods allow us to set values in the Actor.
-There are three methods that start with neither get nor set, which do various things.
+There are nine methods that start with neither get nor set, which do various things.
 One of them is the act method.

 Telling an actor to move is giving it an instruction.
 So the get methods are ruled out fairly quickly as they shouldn't change the actor at all, they should just provide us with information about the actor.
 One of the set methods is named setLocation which seems promising for making the person move.
 We are supposed to pass it an x and a y coordinate and it should move the actor to that location.
-Let's go ahead and try this with the simplest implementation possible.
-We will just call setLocation and give it constant values for x and y, perhaps something like the following.
+There is another method called move that should jump out as being an option.